Jazz fusion: Davis sidemen branch out

 Miles Davis was one of the first jazz musicians to incorporate jazz fusion into his material.
-His guitar player John McLaughlin branched out, forming his own fusion group Mahavishnu Orchestra.
-Blending Indian classical music, jazz, and psychedelic rock, they created a whole new style just as Davis had.
-Davis's live albums during this period, including Live-Evil and Miles Davis at Fillmore, featured McLaughlin.
+He also proved to be a good judge of talented sidemen.
+Several of the players he chose for his early fusion work went on to success in their own bands.

 Davis dropped out of music in 1975 because of problems with drugs and alcohol, but his sidemen took advantage of the creative and financial vistas that had been opened.
 Herbie Hancock brought elements of funk, disco, and electronic music into commercially successful albums such as Head Hunters (1973) and Feets, Don't Fail Me Now (1979).
 Several years after recording Miles in the Sky with Davis, guitarist George Benson became a vocalist with enough pop hits to overshadow his earlier career in jazz.

 While Davis was sidelined, Chick Corea gained prominence.
-In the early 1970s Corea combined jazz, rock, pop, and Brazilian music in Return to Forever, a band which included Stanley Clarke on bass guitar and Al DiMeola on electric guitar.
+In the early 1970s Corea combined jazz, rock, pop, and Brazilian music in Return to Forever, a band that included Stanley Clarke on bass guitar and Al Di Meola on electric guitar.
 Corea divided the rest of his career between acoustic and electric music, non-commercial and commercial, jazz and pop rock, with a band for each: the Akoustic Band and the Elektric Band.

+Joe Zawinul and Wayne Shorter started the influential jazz fusion band Weather Report in December 1970.
+They had a successful career along with major musicians like Alphonse Mouzon, Jaco Pastorius, Airto Moreira and Miroslav Vitouš until 1986.